rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

        pricing qualifiers are present where applicable.
 For more information, see the **Service plan details** table on this page.
    * - products.\ product.\ productOfferingPrice.\ priceDetails.\ *prices*
      - Array
-     - An info block containing information about prices for the product.
+     - An info block that contains information about prices for the product.
    * - products.\ product.\ productOfferingPrice.\ priceDetails.\
        prices.\ *price*
      - Complex type
-     - An info block containing information about a price for the product.
+     - An info block that contains information about a price for the product.
    * - products.\ product.\ productOfferingPrice.\ priceDetails.\ prices.\
        price.\ *amount*
      - String